In the shadows of international law4 december 2013

 © Süddeutsche Zeitung Digitale Medien GmbH / Süddeutsche Zeitung GmbH

-Geheimer Krieg Deutsche Behörde horcht Asylbewerber aus
+Geheimer Krieg Deutsche Behörde horcht Asylbewerber aus3 december 2013

 Wer Informationen über mutmaßliche islamistische Terrorgruppen hat, soll schneller als Asylbewerber anerkannt werden: Die geheime “Hauptstelle für Befragungswesen” befragt Flüchtlinge – das Wissen könnten die USA beim Einsatz von Kampf-Drohnen nutzen.